MidnightSkyUniverse/airbnb_price_classifier_with_MLflow/README.md

 ### Exploratory Data Analysis (EDA)

-1. EDA
+1. EDA analyses can be found in jupyter notebook.
+This is where we test our hypotesis and learn about the data.
-EDA analyses are in jupyter notebook.
-This notebook is our sandbox where we test our hypotesis and learn about the data.
 Whatever we decide about the data, is getting implemented in Data Cleaning step.

 Run the pipeline to get a sample of the data:

   ```bash